iLVL-Key/FFXI/gearswap/readme.md

 <summary>BRD</summary>

+Version 3.3
+- Adjusted the way songs are calculated (again).
+Numbers for max songs and song duration bonuses from certain gear are callculated at file load now.
+- Adjusted song durations to account for exact number of JPs into Clarion Call Effect and Marcato Effect (previously missing entirely), instead of assuming a full 20 points into it at 99.
+- Adjusted song durations to account for Marcato and Soul Voice's affect on Hymnus and Mazurka.
+- Adjusted song duration on the BRD to account for Tenuto Effect Job Points.
+- Adjusted precast to cancel processing while in midcast of another spell/ability.
+- Removed the no longer used itemMatch function.
+This function was previously replaced by both different, more efficient code and a new getMainWeaponId function specicially for Aftermath calculations.

 Version 3.2
 - Added gear set for Phalanx spell.
 - Added AutoPhalanxSet option.
 Automatically equips Phalanx gear set when another player casts Phalanx II or Accession Phalanx on you.